 - Kickoffs for the majority of the cleanups are held on the third weekend of September and continue through October.
 (And while cleanups can take place at any time, to be included in the Ocean Conservancy's official report, data cards must be turned in by November 15.)

-- Of all the participating states, California ranks #1 in volunteer participation with more than 100,000 taking part in coastal cleanups annually.
+- Of all the participating states, California has ranked #1 in volunteer participation with more than 100,000 taking part in coastal cleanups annually.

 - The most frequently found item at beaches: cigarette butts.
-To date, 52.9 million have been collected.
+Through 2011, 52.9 million were collected.
 (This makes up a total of 32% of the debris items found.)
 During COASTSWEEP 2011, 30,565 butts were removed from Massachusetts beaches.

 - Cleanup data makes a difference and has helped pass legislation on plastic bags.
 Ireland launched a shopping bag tax in 2002 (and bag use fell by 90%), San Francisco became the first U.S. city to ban plastic shopping bags in 2007, and in 2011, Italy banned single-use bags throughout the country.